pmickeyc/WindowsApp/README.md

 # E-Commerce Flask App

 This is a simple e-commerce web application using Flask.
-It supports user registration, login, and product listing.
+It supports user registration, login, product listing, shopping carts and order history.

+## Features

+- Browse products by category
+- Add items to a shopping cart
+- Checkout and create orders
+- View past orders from the profile page

 ## Setup